vinceimbat/vinceimbat/content/freedom leads to ginhawa.md

 sr-interval: 1137
 sr-ease: 270
 ---
-A life system should optimize freedom by facilitating the efficient use of time and energy. [[a life management system should free your mind]].
-This, in turn, leads to Ginhawa.
+A life system should optimize freedom by facilitating the efficient use of time and energy. [[a life management system should free your mind|A life management system should free your mind]].
+This, in turn, leads to [[ginhawa]].